BoXHED/BoXHED2.0-source-code/README_CPU.md

 ## Installing BoXHED2.0 (multicore CPU support)

+Install Visual Studio before attempting the below.
+See the [Prerequisites](https://docs.anaconda.com/anaconda/install/) section of the main page.

-We recommend setting up a dedicated virtual environment for BoXHED2.0 (instructions below).
-This ensures that BoXHED2.0 will not interfere with XGBoost (the library we have borrowed from extensively) when installed.
+Next, set up a dedicated virtual environment for BoXHED2.0.
+This ensures that BoXHED2.0 will not interfere with any existing XGBoost packages.
 This implementation uses python 3.8.

 In this example we use [Anaconda Prompt](https://docs.anaconda.com/anaconda/install/) to open a terminal.
 First, create a virtual environment called BoXHED2.0:
 ```